Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Wireshark/wsfilters.md

   - Apply filter after query.

 - Prepare as Filter (Menu Tab/Right-Click Menu):
   - Does not apply filter but adds a required query to the pane & WAITS for the execution command (enter)
-    - Or another chosen filtering option by using the "and/or" from the right click menu
+    - Or another chosen filtering option by using the "&/or" from the right click menu

 - Conversation Filter (Menu Tab/Right-Click Menu):
-  - Suppose you want to investigate a specific packet number and all linked packets by focusing on IP addresses and port numbers
+  - Suppose you want to investigate a specific packet number & all linked packets by focusing on IP addresses & port numbers
   - Helps view ONLY the related packet & hide the rest of the packets easily
-    - For EX: Suppose you want to investigate a specific packet number and all linked packets by focusing on IP addresses and port numbers
+    - For EX: Suppose you want to investigate a specific packet number & all linked packets by focusing on IP addresses & port numbers

 - Colourise Conversation (Menu Tab/Right-Click Menu):
   - To reset go back to view, colurise conversation, then reset colourisation.